jezhiggins/a-software-tool-in-various-languages/README.md

-Forthcoming presentation to Brum-JS in March 2020
+Intended to be and now abandoned presentation to Brum-JS, originally scheduled for March 2020

 # A Software Tool in Many Languages